How to Open Big CSV Files – an Ultimate Guide

 B. OpenRefine

 OpenRefine is a robust, open-source desktop tool designed for cleaning, transforming, and enriching large, messy datasets.
-It excels in handling complex data preparation tasks by offering powerful features like Filters, and GREL, for deep data transformations and consistency checks.
+It excels in handling complex data preparation tasks by offering powerful features like Filters and GREL for deep data transformations and consistency checks.
 Users can explore, clean, and filter their datasets based on specific criteria, and integrate external sources like Wikidata to augment the data.

 Step-by-Step Guide: